+The following sections present the key measures undertaken by Danang in disaster risk reduction, response and mitigation.
 The Government of Vietnam has had a number of legal documents that relate to reducing and mitigating the impacts of natural disasters.
 Danang